ibm-cloud-docs/cloud-object-storage/cli/ibmcli.md

 # Use the IBM Cloud CLI

-There is a beta version of a {{site.data.keyword.cos_short}} plugin [{{site.data.keyword.cloud}} Platform CLI](https://clis.ng.bluemix.net/ui/home.html) available for anyone interested in trying it out.
+The beta version of a {{site.data.keyword.cos_short}} plugin [{{site.data.keyword.cloud}} Platform CLI](https://clis.ng.bluemix.net/ui/home.html) is available for anyone interested in trying it out.
 Note that this plug-in is beta software and subject to change, and is not suitable for production workloads.

 ## Installation and Configuration

-The plugin can be installed using the `plugin install` command.
+Install the plugin can using the `plugin install` command.

 ```
 ibmcloud plugin repo-add test https://plugins.stage1.ng.bluemix.net/